InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/Protected Audience Support.md

 ## Object: InterestGroupAuctionSupport

-This object allows sellers to signal interest group auction support for an Imp.
+This ext to Object: Imp allows sellers to signal interest group auction support for an Impression.

 <table>
   <tr>